Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

 \subsection{Motivation}

 The main goal of this paper is to establish some properties of the eigenfunctions of families of hypoelliptic operators in the high-frequency limit.
-A typical problem is the description of the Quantum Limits (QL) of the operator, i.e., the measures which are weak limits of a subsequence of squares of eigenfunctions.
-All the operators we consider in the sequel are sub-Laplacians, and they are in particular hypoelliptic.
+A typical problem is the description of the Quantum Limits (QL) of the operator, i.e., measures that are weak limits of a subsequence of squares of eigenfunctions.
+All the operators we consider in the sequel are sub-Laplacians, and they are in particular hypoelliptic as we will see shortly.